 This conference is vital to the growth and survival of independent nonprofit news outlets.
 By sharing best practices and learning new skills, we can better position ourselves for future sustainability.

-Project Manager, NewsMatch
+Project Director, NewsMatch

 Chief Operating Officer, Oklahoma Watch